BrachioLab/SuperActivators/README.md

 - Token-level (patches for images, tokens for text) and global-level analysis
 - Comprehensive evaluation across multiple datasets and modalities

-## Prerequisites

-- Python >= 3.11
-- CUDA-capable GPU (recommended) with at least 40GB VRAM
-- Access to Hugging Face models
-- ~500GB storage for embeddings and intermediate results

 ## Installation